Amherst W. Stone: Kidnapping

 The Colorado Central Railroad, because of the poor economy at the time, fell behind on the interest payments it owed on the rolling stock it had purchased from railroad magnate and financier Jay Gould.
 Gould wanted to take over the railroad, so he planned to petition the court to place the railroad in receivership, with David Moffat as the receiver.

 In August 1876, to prevent the railroad from going into receivership, a group of men with direct and indirect interests in the railroad decided to kidnap the judge to prevent him from appointing a receiver for the railroad.
 The judge was Amherst W. Stone, and the court was a circuit court that met only once every three or four months.
 Stone's court was to hear the case in Boulder, Colorado.
 The kidnappers stopped the train he was riding from Denver to court in Boulder, removing the judge from the train at gunpoint.

 The National Guard was sent out from Denver, but by then the court clerk had closed the court because of the judge's absence, so the kidnappers brought Judge Stone back to Denver and released him.
 A grand jury was convened and met twice, but the kidnapped judge was only able to identify one man, and he had skipped town, so the grand jury never issued any indictments.
 The scheme worked, as the railroad was then able to secure funding to pay its debts, so it was saved from bankruptcy.

 Last years and death

 Stone moved to Leadville in 1878.
 There, he was appointed county judge of Lake County, Colorado in April 1900 to fill a vacancy created by the previous judge's death.
 He died of throat cancer on July 17, 1900.
-He's buried in Denver's Fairmount Cemetery.